Help us improve

 Strict Mode

-• Recommended default for production use
+• •Recommended as the default for production use

 Practical Example: File Access Guard

-This hook demonstrates deterministic enforcement by blocking access to sensitive configuration files, regardless of how the request is framed:
+This hook demonstrates deterministic enforcement by blocking access to sensitive configuration files, regardless of how the request is framed.

 hooks/guard-config-files.sh